↑

 • 2 tablespoons crispy shallots

-• Garnish: pinch of flakey salt, Aleppo pepper, and the top part of the scallion
+• Garnish: pinch of flaky salt, Aleppo pepper, and the top part of the scallion

-With the ingredients and brands I used, the approximate totals for protein, fiber, and calories are:
+With the brands I used, approximate totals are 23 grams of protein, 3 grams of fiber, and 260 calories.

 Toast With Smashed Peas And Crispy Shallots